FEAR FACTORY — Transgression (review)

 UMUR

-Transgression is the 7th ( or 6th if you don´t include Concrete ( 2002) in your count) full-length studio album by US alternative/ industrial/ death metal act Fear Factory.
-The album was released in August 2005 by Trillion Records.
-Transgression is produced by Toby Wright who is known for his work with among others Alice In Chains, Korn and Soulfly.
-The lineup is unchanged since Archetype (2004) which means Burton C. Bell on vocals, Christian Olde Wolbers on guitars, Raymond Herrera on drums and Byron Stroud on bass.
+"Transgression" is the sixth full-length studio album by US, Califoria based death/industrial/groove metal act Fear Factory.
+The album was released through Trillion Records in August 2005.
+"Transgression" was produced by Toby Wright who is known for his work with among others Alice In Chains, Korn, and Soulfly.
+The lineup is unchanged since "Archetype" (2004) which means it´s Burton C. Bell on vocals, Christian Olde Wolbers on guitars, Raymond Herrera on drums, and Byron Stroud on bass.

 It´s no surprise that the musicianship on the album is excellent.
-I would never question the skills in the band.
+I would never question the skills of Fear Factory.
 Well...
 Burton C. Bell isn´t a great singer meassured on skills or perfect pitch, but he has a unique style that´s instantly recognisable.
-He doesn´t sound very inspired on this album though and again the word standard comes to mind.
+He doesn´t sound very inspired on this album though and again it´s all a little sterile and uninspired.
 I´m really searching for that breathtaking moment of bliss that some of the early albums had plenty of, but it never comes.

 Share this review